seanxu123/PC-Parts-Searcher/README.md

 ## How this application could be improved
 Here are some of the features we are currently working on to improve the product:
-- Reduce delay times between subsequent searches (Completed)
+- Reduce delay times between subsequent searches
 - Increase the number of websites to extract data from
 - Allow users to sort through results
 - Implement a more sophisticated item filter system